isomerpages/mol-articles/financial-articles/support-schemes.md

       Call: 1800-866-3078<br>
       Email: sccrebates@mailbox.hdb.gov.sg

-  - title: COVID-19 Support Grant by MSF
+  - title: COVID-19 Support Grant
     content: |
       Eligibility
         * For full/part time permanent or contract employees who are presently unemployed due to loss of job, involuntary No-Pay Leave (for 3 consecutive months), loss of at least 30% of salary (for 3 consecutive months) after 23 January 2020 as a result of the economic impact of COVID-19